OctopusDeploy/helm-charts/charts/octopus-deploy/README.md

 **It is important you store the master key!**
 If you ever need to create a new Octopus instance and wish to use keep all your existing data, then the master key is required.

-The master key is generated, stored in Kubernetes secret, and output when the Helm chart is installed.
-If you need to supply an existing master key, then this can be done as follows
+By default the master key is generated, stored in Kubernetes secret, and output when the Helm chart is installed.
+If you need to supply an existing master key this can be done as follows

 ```
 octopus: